Turtles

 The Western Painted Turtle is BC's one and only native turtle.
 Named for their bright yellow stripes across their necks and brilliant red designs on their plastron (shell that covers their bellies), the Western Painted Turtle is a beautiful reptile.
-The Western Painted Turtle is on the provincial blue list, meaning they are vulnerable to habitat loss, including filling in of wetlands, pollution, and competing land use practices.
+The Western Painted Turtle is on the provincial blue list, meaning they are very vulnerable to habitat loss.
+Habitat loss includes filling in of wetlands, pollution of wetlands (which makes them uninhabitable), and competing land use practices.

 Western Painted Turtles prefer the edges of ponds and ditches as well as sluggish streams with muddy bottoms and lots of aquatic plants.
 These areas provide them with habitat for basking, shelter from predators, hibernation and food.
 Having plant-free sandy upland areas next to this aquatic habitat is also necessary for these turtles as they require sandy habitats for nesting.
 These turtles also require logs or other basking structures where they can get completely out of the water.